Insight into the manufacturing process of ZEISS SMT technology optics

 Precise optics and innovations have been an integral part of the ZEISS genetic code since it was founded in 1846.
 Our technology can be found in microscopes, cameras and medical equipment all over the world.
 Often not obvious at first glance.
 If you are reading this text on a modern smartphone, the microchips in it were probably created with optics from ZEISS SMT.
 After all, around 80 percent of all microchips worldwide are manufactured with lithography systems from our strategic partner ASML and ZEISS SMT optics.

-The semiconductor industry supports the production of microchips
+The microchips structured on a circuit board symbolizes the production of microchips

 Optical Lithography